Best ways to get Ivermectin

 Excellent Source for Finding Independent Physicians

 FLCCC stands for Front Line COVID-19 Critical Care Alliance.
 They are the "brains" behind the fusion of medical evidence and clinical experience showing the effectiveness of Ivermectin.
 Many of the prescribers listed in their national/international database of doctors who prescribe Ivermectin look to the FLCCC for leadership on any issues related to Ivermectin.
-There database of local/national/international Covid-19 Care Providers can be found here.
+Their database of local/national/international Covid-19 Care Providers can be found here.

 Pros